taco2442/Common_IT/README.md

 # Introduction
-Litsing of common IT problems and the solutions for them.
+Listing of common IT problems and the solutions for them.
 The focus of this list will be over low level IT problems.
 <br></br>
 <br>In this listing I will be going over common problems that an IT professional might encounter and discussing various ways we might go about solving them.
 This is not a comprehensive list and there will be more possible solutions to the problem than I am providing.
 The purpose behind the creation of this repository is for myself and others who are going into IT to use as a checklist or Knowledge base for possible encounters in the future of their careers.</br>